Positive Discipline Parent Education

 About This Program

-Based on the work of Alfred Adler and Rudolf Dreikurs, Positive Discipline promotes an internal locus of control, self-regulation, understanding others' perspectives, and the desire to contribute in meaningful ways to the community.
-The model can be categorized as a form of “authoritative” parenting – one which promotes strong parent to child connection, as well as clear boundaries/limits.
+Based on the work of Alfred Adler and Rudolf Dreikurs, Positive Discipline Parent Education promotes an internal locus of control, self-regulation, understanding others' perspectives, and the desire to contribute in meaningful ways to the community.
+The model can be categorized as a form of “authoritative” parenting – one that promotes a strong parent-to-child connection, as well as clear boundaries/limits.
+This parent education program teaches parents specific tools to help implement authoritative parenting that has been identified by Dr. Diana Baumrind as optimal for child development and overall well-being.
+Furthermore, these tools are designed to help parents balance being kind and firm at the same time.
+Examples of parenting tools include: encouragement, using curiosity questions, tone of voice, acting without words, validate feelings, and limit setting.
+This program gives parents alternatives to using rewards and punishment.

-Positive Discipline is taught in groups using an experiential model.
-Participants engage with the material through role play and activities that invite them to connect the new material with their current life.
+Positive Discipline Parent Education is taught in groups using an experiential model.
+Participants engage with the material through role-play and activities that invite them to connect the new material with their current life.
 The model also gives parents/care-givers the opportunity to practice new skills within the safe environment of the class.

 - Decreased harshness in parenting